HudsWilSu/Subsynth/README.md

 - Launch `Subsynth` executable

 ### MacOS
+ - To run as a standalone plugin (release version):
+    1. From the menu bar, navigate to Product > Scheme > Edit Scheme...
- - After exporting to XCode, be sure to select `Standalone Plugin` as the active scheme before building (the Projucer configures each project to build different target application types.
-For this project, we built a standalone plugin).
+    2. Be sure to select `Standalone Plugin` as the active scheme
+    3. Under `Run` settings, select `Release` as the `Build Configuration`
+    4. Navigate to Product > Scheme > Build For > Run
- - If building the application does not automatically launch the plugin, navigate to `./Builds/MacOSX/build/Debug/` and double-click on `Subsynth`.
+    5. If building the application does not automatically launch the plugin, navigate to `./Builds/MacOSX/build/Release/` and double-click on `Subsynth`.
+ - To run as a standalone plugin (debug version):
+    1. First two steps above
+    2. Under `Run` settings, select `Debug` as the `Build Configuration`
+    3. Continue with steps 4 and 5
+ - To build a VST3 or AU plug-in, change the target scheme before building.
+The plug-ins can be similarly launched from the `./Builds/MacOSX/build/Release/` directory.

 ### References
 ***fill in actual reference information later***